floratos-lab/hipc-dashboard-pipeline/README.md

 The HIPC Dashboard provides a web interface to the immune signatures curated as part of the HIPC Signatures II project (NIAID).
 This respository, hipc-dashboard-pipeline, provides code and data to generate submission files for the HIPC Dashboard (http://hipc-dashboard.org/).

+In general, curators initially enter data exactly as it appears in a publication.
+This data is then standardized as needed using suitable ontologies.
+The original annotations are preserved for qualtity control and provenance.

+Standardization varies according to data type:
+* Update gene symbols.
+Curated gene symbols are updated to current HGNC/NCBI symbols based on (1) NCBI synonyms and (2) a manually created mapping table.
+The later deals with specific problematic symbols found in the curated data, where examination of the original data is able to support a definite mapping.
+* Standardize cell types.
+Cell types and their markers are initially curated as they appear in each publication.
+We create a mapping table to transform the orignal values to standardized values using the Cell Ontology and Protein Ontology.

 ## Curated data
 Curated data and various mapping and translation files are placed in ./source_data.
 The primary input data processed by the R script pipeline is stored in tab-delimited text files, one for each type of curated data.
 These are currently: